cleamer/mysql-query-time/README.md

 ### 2. Set .env file

-Make .env file and set some environment variable about your databse.
+Make .env file and set some environment variables about your databse.

 for example